 After the brutal winter of 1875, rancher Abner Sprague built a guest lodge in Moraine Park.
 Shopkeeper William James settled on Fall River in 1877 intent on raising cattle, but summer visitors begged for a place to stay, so James built cabins and finally Elkhorn Lodge.

 Hosting visitors made financial sense.
 Estes Park has built on this welcoming tradition, and today offers more than 150 lodges, bed and breakfasts, condos, motels and hotels.
 Most are privately-owned, priding themselves on that personal touch—homemade cookies in the reception area, fishing poles at river properties, or s’mores and cocoa around the campfire at night.
 No wonder Estes Park is a favorite destination for individuals, families, retirees, and even honeymooners.

-After the Lawn Lake Flood in 1982, town planners revitalized downtown Estes Park with trees, flowers, benches and plaques that point out historical features.
+After the Lawn Lake Flood in 1982, town planners revitalized downtown Estes Park, Colorado with trees, flowers, benches and plaques that point out historical features.
 Fall River and the Big Thompson River join at the George Hix Riverside Plaza where visitors can enjoy waterfalls and sculptures as they relax on tree-shaded benches with a cup of coffee or espresso.

 To the south is a stunning view of Longs Peak.
 From there, visitors can walk along the Big Thompson River and browse the art galleries, souvenir shops, clothing stores and sports shops along the way.
 Stop for lunch at a restaurant with a view of the river and elk and deer grazing on the far hillside.